vandrada/csb/parallel/README.md

 ### Other Options
 * `--with-pipe`: instead of writing the intermediate files to disk, the commands are piped into each other, avoiding disk IO.
-The directories for bam files and mpileup files are not created.
+The directories for BAM files and mpileup files are not created.
 Equivalent to

 * `--n-procs`: the total number of concurrent processes to run at a time.
 The default is two processes.

-* `--keep-bam`: keeps the bam files for each region.
-The default behavior is to remove the bam file once the mpileup file has been created.
+* `--keep-bam`: keeps the BAM files for each region.
+The default behavior is to remove the BAM file once the mpileup file has been created.

 * `--keep-mpileup`: keeps the mpileup files for each region.
 The default behavior is to remove them once the vcf file has been created.

-* `--keep-all`: keeps the bam file and the mpileup files.
+* `--keep-all`: keeps the BAM file and the mpileup files.
 Implies `--keep-bam` and `--keep-mpileup`.

 * `-v`, `--verbose`: if this flag is passed, additional information will be